ETHproductions/jsfudge/README.md

 ## Turing-completeness
 I believe it can be shown that any (integer, integer, ...) -> integer function (with a fixed number of inputs) can be implemented with this subset, although I haven't yet taken the time to do this.
 However, in order to be Turing-complete, a language must have a way to manipulate arbitrary amounts of memory, if given adequate hardware.
 Arbitrary output could be achieved with the addition of a function that takes a char-code and prints it to STDOUT, but I am unsure if there is an adequate technique for taking an arbitrary input.

 If/when the [BigInt proposal](https://github.com/tc39/proposal-bigint) is passed and officially becomes a part of JavaScript, it would easily be possible to represent any string of bytes by converting it from base-256 into a huge integer, thus fulfilling the requirement for theoretically infinite memory.
-But until this happens, JSLambda may not be Turing-complete.
+But until this happens, JSFudge may not be Turing-complete.

 ## Examples